frontyjs/fronty/README.md

 # fronty

-> A set of tool designed to orchestrate micro-frontend apps
+> A set of tools designed to orchestrate micro-frontend apps

 ## Abstract